gr1d99/shopping-list/README.md

 >  The app does not have much functionality.
 What you can do for now is
 > > - Register
 > > - Login
-> > - create/retrieve and delete shopping lists through the dashboard.
+> > - create/retrieve/update and delete shopping lists through the dashboard.
-> > - create shopping items.
+> > - create/retrieve/update and delete shopping items.
 > > - add shopping items to a shopping list.
-> > - view created shopping list by clicking on the view
+> > - view created shopping list and its items.
-> > - delete created shopping lists
-> > - view created shopping list at the home page
+> > - mark and un-mark shopping items.

 **NB:** This application has no database yet!.